julianlk522/julianlk.com/content/heroes.md

 draft = false
 +++

 This page is an open letter of gratitude to some of my favorite people ever.
-For a handful of reasons, I really admire everyone here and they have significantly influenced my hopes and dreams.
+For a handful of reasons, I really admire everyone here and they have significantly influenced my dreams and core values.

 My goal is both to thank those listed and to share with any other readers what I find so remarkable about them.